 Can one apply for more credit while under Debt Review?

 Contact us today and speak to one of our well-trained Debt Review Advisers.
-We will together review your financial position and reduce your month obligations to levels that you can afford.
+We will together review your financial position and reduce your monthly obligations to levels that you can afford.